zdchan/GraspXL/README.md

 ### RaiSim setup

 GraspXL is based on RaiSim simulation.
 For the installation of RaiSim, see and follow our documentation under [docs/INSTALLATION.md](./docs/INSTALLATION.md).
-Note that you need to get a valid, free license for the RaiSim physics simulation and an activation key via this [link](https://docs.google.com/forms/d/e/1FAIpQLSc1FjnRj4BV9xSTgrrRH-GMDsio_Um4DmD0Yt12MLNAFKm12Q/viewform).
+Note that you need to get a valid, free license for the RaiSim physics simulation and an activation key (run any script and follow the instruction).

 ### GraspXL setup